kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

-(e.g. spread your pods across nodes, not place the pod on a node with insufficient free resources, etc.) but there are some circumstances where you may want more control on a node where a pod lands, e.g. to ensure that a pod ends up on a machine with an SSD attached to it, or to co-locate pods from two different services that communicate a lot into the same availability zone.
+(e.g. spread your pods across nodes, not place the pod on a node with insufficient free resources, etc.) but there are some circumstances where you may want more control on a node where a pod lands, e.g. to ensure that a pod ends up on a machine with an SSD attached to it, or to co-locate pods from two different services that communicate a lot into the same failure zone.

 You can find all the files for these examples [in our docs repo here](https://github.com/kubernetes/website/tree/{{< param "docsbranch" >}}/content/en/docs/concepts/configuration/).